Discover The Disturbing Legend Of Rat Kings, The Tangled Super-Rodents Of Your Nightmares

 In the case of the rat king housed in the Otago Museum in Dunedin, New Zealand, for example, curators say that their gruesome amalgam formed when the rats became entangled in horsehair.
 They then fell from the rafters of a shipping office and were beaten to death with an instrument and thus “mashed” together.

-Because it’s next to impossible to prove if any single argument is correct, it is likely that the rat king will continue to spark debate.
-One thing is certain, though: We’re not sure we want to devote the time to collect enough evidence to settle this.
+But because it’s difficult to prove if any single specimen is authentic, it is likely that the rat king will continue to spark debate.